Privacy and Cookies Policy

 We will only use your Personal Information for the following legitimate business purposes:

 where necessary for us to enter into or to perform a contract with you, or to take steps at your request prior to entering into a contract – for example, to provide information you have requested or to respond to your questions, to manage and administer your investment or proposed investment in the relevant Fund and any related accounts on an ongoing basis, in accordance with the contract between you and the relevant Fund;

-- to comply with our own legal and regulatory obligations, including in relation to financial promotion, applicable anti-money laundering and counter terrorist financial legislation, the Common Reporting Standard and FATCA;
+where required to comply with our own legal and regulatory obligations, including in relation to financial promotion, applicable know-your-customer, anti-money laundering and counter terrorist financial legislation, the Common Reporting Standard and FATCA; and

 where necessary for the establishment, exercise or defense of legal claims.
 Where you have explicitly consented at the time we collected your Personal Information or where we otherwise have a right to do so, we may also use your Personal Information to inform you of any of our services that may be of interest to you and/or inform you about important changes or developments to our services by email.
 To the extent permitted by law (or otherwise with your consent), we also permit authorized third parties, such as PSG to offer or market their services to you.

 Where you or your employer (or any other entity you work for) provides services to us, you and/or they may provide us with some of your Personal Information, such as your name, business contact details and other identification information, in connection with the provision of such services.
 We will only process such Personal Information in connection with the provision of such services (such as using your contact details to discuss the services) and in accordance with this Policy.
 In addition, where necessary, we may also share your Personal Information with our investors or other third parties in order to provide our services (e.g. if you or your business provides investor administration services, we may share your business contact details with our investors so that they can contact you).